aaronmsimon/northgate-hs-track-and-field-attendance/README.md

     - Longest check-in streak

 ### Formatting
 1. Add flare to design instead of solid background

 ### Technical Improvements
 1. No direct access to coaches page
-2. Add year to roster to avoid having to clear database each season
+2. ~~Add year to roster to avoid having to clear database each season~~  sort of (no validation for finding active/current year student)
 3. Fix double validation errors appearing
 4. Disable check-in based on time of day
 5. Look for security risks and prevent SQL injection
-6. Add geocoding to check-in (maybe)
+6. Add geocoding to check-in

 ### Questions
 1. Should this be used for meets?